kingcreek/42-Malloc_tester/README.md

 docker run -it --rm -v /path/to/your/program:/program_name malloc_t
 ```

+To make everything a little easier, from the docker command you can copy the project to the machine that runs Docker.
+`/path/to/your/program` refers to your local project
+`/program_name` refers to the project path within the machine in Docker

 # USAGE
 -Make sure that your program and its libraries, if you use any (ft_printf, libft...) have been compiled with the `-g` flag

--Run `malloc_tester` in the terminal to start the program, type the name of your executable when prompted ex: `./a.out <optional args>`, you can add arguments if necessary
+-Run `malloc_tester` in the terminal to start the program, type the name of your executable when prompted, you can add arguments if necessary: `./a.out <optional args>`

 # Compilation